push-based/user-flow/packages/cli/README.md

 ---

 **Benefits**
+- Zero setup cost
 - No boiler plate
-- Write tests directly in TypeScript (no compilation with `tsc` needed)
+- Write tests directly in TypeScript (we compile them live)
 - Use best practices out of the box
-- Scale with UFO's 🛸
+- Advanced architecture with UFO's 🛸
-- Run it in your CI automations
+- Run it in your CI

 # Install